 One of the best times to visit the U.S.A. is around the time of Independence Day celebrations on 4 July.
 With summer in full swing the country enjoys this holiday outdoors – and what better way to enjoy it than with family, friends and fellow countrymen.

 Chicago, the gleaming and stylish city on the shores of beautiful Lake Michigan is always a pleasure to visit.
-A walk along its tree lined streets, beautiful wide avenues and manicured parks never fails to impress.
+A walk along its tree-lined streets, beautiful wide avenues and manicured parks never fail to impress.
 The ‘city of big shoulders’ is known for many things but one of its most acclaimed features is its architecture.
 Chicago is after all the birthplace of the modern skyscraper